arrufat/dlib-pytorch-benchmark/README.md

 As for the memory usage, PyTorch models are stateless, meaning that one can't access any intermediate values of the model.
 On the dlib side, we can call `subnet()` on our `net` and then get the outputs, gradients (if we performed a backward pass), which makes it very easy to extract attention maps and perform grad-cam visualization.

+However, I did observe that PyTorch memory peaks at 2929 MiB and 3843 MiB for batch sizes of 1 and 128 respectively, while dlib increases steadily.